raspberrypilearning/editor-dont-collide/en/step_4.md

 ➡️ Create and call a function to draw one obstacle.
 --- /task ---

-Define a `draw_obstacles` function to draw a large cactus emoji 🌵.
+Define a `draw_obstacles` function to draw a cactus emoji 🌵.

 <div class="c-project-code">
 --- code ---
 ---
 language: python
 line_numbers: true
-line_number_start: 18
+line_number_start: 12
-line_highlights: 19-21
+line_highlights: 13-14
 ---

 # Draw obstacles function goes here
 def draw_obstacles():
-    text_size(40)
     text('🌵', 200, 200)

 --- /code ---
 </div>

-Call the `draw_obstacles` function so that the obstacle is drawn on the screen.
+Call the `draw_obstacles` function so that the cactus is drawn on the screen.

 <div class="c-project-code">
 --- code ---